 Sphynxes (just as an feline) can have serious problems with their teeth if left unattended, so you’ll need to brush them at least two- three times a week!

 Bathe and Check their ears weekly for wax, debris, or signs of infection and clean when necessary.
 They need daily play sessions that stimulate her natural desire to hunt and explore.
 Keep her mind and body active or she may develop behavior issues.
 (We use the soap below, specially formulated for sphynx by an Adora adopter, Linda at Eight Hands Handmade Soap or Hy-Lyte.
 See kitten care letter for more.)

 Cats are meticulously clean and demand a clean litter box.
 Be sure to provide at least one box for each cat and scoop waste daily.

 It is important that your cat drinks adequate amounts of water.
 If your sphynx won’t drink water from her bowl try adding ice cubes or a flowing fountain.

-Feed a high-quality grain-free feline diet appropriate for her age and a premium grain free wet food twice a day.
+Feed a high-quality grain-free feline diet appropriate for her age and a premium raw preferred or premium grain free wet food twice a day.